 John Glenn became the first U.S. astronaut to orbit the Earth after being launched on a heritage Atlas LV-3B rocket from Cape Canaveral, Florida, in 1962.
 We are proud to continue this heritage as we prepare to launch the Atlas V Starliner.

 A ULA Atlas V rocket will send astronauts to the International Space Station (ISS) aboard The Boeing Company’s CST-100 Starliner capsule.
 The Starliner will launch on the Atlas V from Space Launch Complex-41 at Cape Canaveral Air Force Station, on Florida’s Space Coast.
-The first orbital flight is slated for late 2018 or early 2019, with a crew flight test to follow.
+The first orbital flight is slated for March 2019, with a crew flight test to follow in August 2019.

 Two NASA astronauts Eric Boe and Nicole Mann, and Boeing’s astronaut Chris Ferguson, will launch aboard the Atlas V Starliner on the Crew Flight Test (CFT) mission.
 Astronauts Sunita Williams and Josh Cassada will launch on the first mission to the International Space Station.

 Safety is a critical part of the ULA decision-making process, and we fully understand the responsibility and honor of launching American astronauts.
 ULA has performed a tremendous amount of work in conjunction with Boeing and NASA to ensure our designs provide the highest level of safety to the crew.

 The Atlas V Starliner builds on ULA’s solid history of success and incorporates new technologies designed for crew safety.